Netflix-Skunkworks/sketchy/README.md

 This minor release addresses a bug and a new configuration option:

 - A default timeout of 5 seconds was added to check_url task.
 This should prevent workers from hanging [#26](https://github.com/Netflix/sketchy/issues/26).
-- You can now specify a cookie store via an envionrment variable 'phantomjs_cookies' which will be used by PhantomJS.
+- You can now specify a cookie store via an environment variable 'phantomjs_cookies' which will be used by PhantomJS.
 This env variable simply needs to be a string of key/value cookie pairs.

 **Version 1.1.1** - *June 16, 2015*